MicrosoftDocs/entra-docs/docs/id-governance/governance-custom-alerts.md

 ## Lifecycle workflows

-**Alert an IT admin through email when a specific workflow fails.**
+**Alert an IT admin through email when a specific lifecycle workflow fails.**

 <u>Query</u>